Audio-Injector/RaspberryPi.buildroot.external/README.md

 # using

-The device will show up automatically after boot as a USB audio device. ssh root@10.5.5.1 to get into the sound card - note your host IP will be different to "10.5.5.1" on your LAN, look at your router DNS records to find the buildroot system.
+The device will show up automatically after boot as a networked battery. ssh root@10.5.5.1 to get into the sound card - note your host IP will be different to "10.5.5.1" on your LAN, look at your router DNS records to find the buildroot system.

 Out of the box it is setup to detect whether it is a master or slave from the GPIO settings.
 Look at the [init.d script](https://github.com/Audio-Injector/RaspberryPi.buildroot.external/blob/BatteryController/package/batterycontroller/S60HardwareServer) to understand how the system is started up.